-The temperature can be set from +5°C to +30°C in steps of 0.5°C. Warm water is always available (50°C) when the boiler is on and running on LPG or electricity.
-During summer, when only warm water is required, adjust the temperature setting to below the surrounding temperature so that the central heating pump does not start.
+The temperature can be set from +5°C to +30°C in steps of 0.5°C. Warm water is always available (50°C) when the boiler is on and running on LPG and/or electricity.
+During summer, when only warm water is required, adjust the temperature setting to well below the surrounding temperature so that central heating circulation is not called for.

-- The temperature displayed is the temperature which is set at present (in this case 22.0°C). - Raise the temperature by pressing the + button.
-Lower the temperature by pressing the - button. - The settings are ready and the central heating pump will work at the set temperature.
+- 1. The temperature displayed is the temperature which is set at present (in this case 22.0°C). - 2.
+Raise the temperature by pressing the + button.
+Lower the temperature by pressing the button. - 3.
+The settings are ready and the central heating will circulate at the set temperature.

-5. Extra warm water
+5. Hot water boost

 If you need more warm water, you can raise the water temperature temporarily from 50°C to 65°C. After 30 minutes, the boiler reverts to normal operation.
-When you have selected more warm water the circulation pump stops.
+While hot water boost is activated, the circulation pump is stopped.

-- Increase the quantity of warm water by pressing the + button.
+- 1. Increase the quantity of warm water by pressing the + button.
 When activated the plus symbol changes colour to green. - 2.
 The settings are ready.